 In at number two: The Famous, The Successful, The Inspiring.
 Well-known dyscalculics, leading us to think that there is a need for spotlighting dyscalculic role models.
 Singer Cher and actress Mary Tyler Moore make the list of famous people with dyscalculia.

 There is plenty of information on famous dyslexics available but much less on dyscalculics.
-We try to share examples of success achieved by dyscalculics not only in this post but also in our weekly round-ups.
+We try to share examples of success achieved by dyscalculics and update this page regularly.
 Read more.

 This post looks more deeply into the struggles dyscalculics face.
 A special focus is given to those difficulties caused when a child is dyscalculic but the condition goes unrecognised or misunderstood at home and school.
 This can lead to deep feelings of anxiety and a lack of confidence in a dyscalculic child.
-Hopefully as dyscalculia becomes better understood, support and intervention will also increase.
+Hopefully, as dyscalculia becomes better understood, support and intervention will also increase.
 Read more.

-The founder of IKEA, Ingvar Kamprad, who is known to have suffered from dyscalculia.
-The traditional numeral product codes used in most business seemed like a unending nightmare to him.
+The founder of IKEA, Ingvar Kamprad, is known to have suffered from dyscalculia.
+The traditional numeral product codes used in most businesses seemed like an unending nightmare to him.
 To avoid the challenging typing of numbers in the computer system, he decided to name his products using names!
-This example shows that dyscalculia does not have to automatically be a hinderance and that the experience of having a disability can also shape innovative approaches to common situations and lead to extraordinary careers.
-Read More here.
+This example shows that dyscalculia does not have to automatically be a hindrance and that the experience of having a learning difference can also shape innovative approaches to common situations and lead to extraordinary careers.
+Read more here.

 While some dyscalculics receive the support and intervention they need from their teachers and therapists, others struggle with their schools’ lack of resources or awareness.
 In the latter case, parents of dyscalculic children may consider homeschooling if this is a legal option where they live.
 This post covers it all read more.

-This week’s guest post from educator Sarah Jarvis covers a topic on which it can be difficult to find in-depth information: adult math learning difficulties.
+This week’s guest post from educator Sarah Jarvis covers a topic on which it can be difficult to find in-depth information: adult math learning differences.
 We are very pleased to feature Jarvis’s informative article on the Dyscalculia Blog!

-I have worked at Bracknell and Wokingham College in the Learning Support Department for 8 years, supporting those aged over 16 who have maths learning difficulties.
+I have worked at Bracknell and Wokingham College in the Learning Support Department for 8 years, supporting those aged over 16 who have maths learning differences.
 I also taught GCSE and Functional Skills adult maths classes for a number of years.